Elena-Weber/ToDoLister_JavaScript/README.md

 The app demostrates using JavaScript to add tasks to a list and to remove them from there.
+Responsive design.

 You can see it working here: